NikDzub/tflocalstack/README.md

 6. Route the public subnet to the internet gateway
    go to pub_route_table and add route, dest = 0.0.0.0/0 target = igw
    (now we have internet accses to the ec2 instance w ssh)
+   what about the

+7. Launch ec2 inst in the private subnet chose a name, instance type, key-pair etc..
+   in network settings chose the VPC and the private subnet
+   add a security group name
+   (we are able to ssh to the private ec2 from our public one
+   but theres no internet acc to update pkgs for example..
+NAT Gateway..
+   )